Design excellence honoured

 “What a delight to see a playground that gets what kids need and want.
 A place to kick off your shoes and get dirt between your toes, it encompasses whimsical cubby spaces and room for fantasy and exploration.
 Jubilee Park Playground is a dynamic place for play and community gathering.

 “The City of Sydney is to be congratulated for recognising this need and responding with an array of urban play environments across the City.
 Jubilee Park Playground in Glebe’s Bicentennial Park overlooking Blackwattle Bay is a most recent welcome addition,” the jury said.

 These awards come hot on the heels of 2 nods the City received at the Australian Institute of Architects’ National Awards for 2014.

 Prince Alfred Park in Surry Hills won the coveted Walter Burley Griffin Award for Urban Design and a National Award for Public Architecture, while Eternity Playhouse was the recipient of the Lachlan Macquarie Award for Heritage.

 Excellence in design

-The Australian Institute of Architects Awards NSW has recognised the City of Sydney, together with renowned architects, designers and builders, reinforcing our ongoing commitment to delivering great facilities for all our communities.
+Over the past 10 years, City of Sydney projects have won more than 50 national and international design awards.
+The City, together with renowned architects, designers and builders, is committed to delivering great facilities for all our communities.

-This wonderful centre, which was part of our major upgrade of Prince Alfred Park, and attracts thousands of people every day, also won the Lloyd Rees Award for Urban Design.
-It was also joint winner of the City of Sydney Lord Mayor’s Prize along with Environa Studio’s renewal of The Wayside Chapel.
+This pool, which was part of our major upgrade of Prince Alfred Park, and attracts thousands of people every day, has also won the Lloyd Rees Award for Urban Design, and was joint winner of the City of Sydney Lord Mayor’s Prize along with Environa Studio’s renewal of The Wayside Chapel.